Third through fifth grades had fun creating ‘About Me’ Word Clouds using ABCYa in the Jackson library after orientation. Fun!

-Posted in books online, character education, picture book lesson, second grade, and social-emotional learning
+Posted in books online, character education, picture book lesson, and social-emotional learning

 Last week in the Jackson Library, both English and Spanish-speaking second graders had fun with a silly book!
 We watched the English and Spanish videos for the book, We Don’t Eat Our Classmates- Los compañeros no se comen and then drew a picture of something we can do to demonstrate being a good friend.